Irving helps Nets beat Knicks 113-109 after blowing big lead

 Wayne Ellington’s 3-pointer capped a run of 10 straight points that tied it at 104.
 Irving made a layup, but then Ellington hit another 3 and Barrett stole Irving’s pass and made a layup, making it a 15-2 run and giving New York a 109-106 lead with 3:41 to play.

+“So I just had to bring the guys, tell them to calm down,” Irving said.
+“We just had to get three solid possessions offensively and defensively, and down the stretch I feel like we made some big-time plays.”

 Irving then hit a jumper and a step-back 3-pointer from the right wing that was reminiscent of his game-winning 3 in Game 7 of the 2016 NBA Finals for Cleveland.

+“He’s a great player.
+A champion.
+Great players make great plays and that’s what he did tonight,” Barrett said.
+“Same shot he hit to win the championship against Golden State.”

 The Knicks had a chance to tie but Julius Randle lost the ball on a spin move under the basket and Dinwiddie closed it out with two free throws.

 The Nets have been in New York since 2012, but this is the first time they clearly have the bigger share of the city’s basketball buzz.
 Kevin Durant and Irving committed to come to Brooklyn in the opening hours of free agency, and the Knicks weren’t able to get an All-Star, even though they had enough salary cap space to sign two of them.